NeneWang/docs/jou-project/ddengine.md

 - Crete the `auto_is_start` method on parent methods.
 - Then also auto `is_start` has to be trickled down into remainder of checking for Timeslots. so that the timeslot knows if itself is a start.
-- All salesforce and emails integrations are technically starts.
+- All salesforce and emails integrations are `technically` starts.
 - Also check if by recreating the timeslots there is an `uppend` method ~ That would be incorrect.

 In summary:

-- [ ] Check for Consistency
+- [ ] Check for Timeslot creation how is it infering the is_start
+- [ ] Mark is_start = True for all where